Stillwater · Sandstone · North / Northumberland

 When

-Current conditions suit Thrunton Long Crag Trout Fishery well for late spring tactics.
+Current conditions suit Thrunton Long Crag Trout Fishery well for summer tactics.
 The ripple should help fish move and feed more confidently.
+Evening can bring a surface rise — have a dry fly or emerger ready.

 Where